MSK-Developing/JACB/README.md

 ## License

 This project **may** be modified, adapted, and published by other users, **always** give credit to the *original* authors (us: *MSK Developing Team*)

+## Why no more updates?
+I started this project as a demo, so now that it was pushed in production, i don't know if i will be able to update it any futher.

+I don't think i will abandon it *completely*, so maybe expect an update once/twice a month

+Anyways, if you want to add any feature, create an issue here on GitHub (or message me on discord).
+If you want to contribute, *PLEASE* do so.